WHAT IS U3A?

-A current annual membership costs $15 p.a. (about three cups of good coffee).
+A current annual membership costs $15 p.a. (less than three cups of good coffee).

-Any added venue costs are minimal, e.g. we do request $2/person when we need to hire a venue.
+Any added venue costs are minimal, e.g. we do request $2 per person when we need to hire a venue.

 BEING A MEMBER

-Many people in U3A Tawa are proud to say that we have given them the inclination and opportunity to do expressive things those they always wanted to, but the demands of the first two phases of their lives prevented them.
-The Third Age is, without doubt, the time to give those aspirations so becoming a highly functioning part of our welcoming and creative suburb.
+Many people in U3A Tawa are proud to say that we have given them the inclination and opportunity to do expressive things that they always wanted to, but the demands of the first two phases of their lives prevented them.
+The Third Age is, without doubt, the time to give those aspirations free rein, so becoming a highly functioning part of our welcoming and creative suburb.